What is silicone and why 3D print it?

 French startup 3Deus Dynamics is working on a whole new type of silicone 3D printing process called Dynamic Molding Technology.
 Put simply, this method consists in depositing pure silicone into a static volume of powder.

 The print head dives into the powder, injecting silicone — or any other material that’s compatible with injection molding techniques — as it moves around to “draw” the object’s layers.
-The object being printed is entirely surrounded by powder at all times, and no support structures are required (as it is the case with SLS 3D printers).
+The object being printed is entirely surrounded by powder at all times, and no support structures are required (as is the case with SLS 3D printers).

 Industries and applications for silicone 3D printing

 Medical-grade silicones are a staple of the healthcare industry, being used to make items like implants, feeding tubes, catheters, respiratory masks, hearing aids, and containers.
-3D printing in the medical industry provides further possibilities, particularly with regards to patient customization.
+3D printing in the medical industry provides further possibilities, particularly with regard to patient customization.

 After obtaining a patient’s anatomical details, medical professionals can fabricate one-off items like silicone implants that are tailored to a patient’s body, ensuring a correct fit.
 One-off customization of this sort would not be feasible with injection molding due to high tooling costs.